jessstapley/SSR_analysis/README.md

 # Short Sequence Repeat Analysis in R

-This respository contains instructions and scripts for analysing short sequence repeats (SSR) or microsatellites using R. The analysis uses files created by a DNA Fragment Capillary Sequencer (.fsa).
+This respository contains instructions and scripts for analysing short sequence repeats (SSR) or microsatellites using R. The analysis uses files created by a DNA Fragment Capillary Sequencer (.fsa) - no included in this repository.

 # Step 1: Create an R Project directory.
 Create a directory on you computer where you can store all the data related to this project.
 Using the approach outlined below will ensure that your data and results are well organised - this is an important step for data management.
 Data analysis, just like your laboratory methods must be properly recorded.
 Just like you must keep an accurate record of your what you did in the lab (lab book) you must also keep an accurate record of your analysis, and just like a lab book, this should be clear enough that someone can assess your methods and replicate your work.